 Step 1.
 Earn a Master’s or Higher Degree in Behavior Analysis or Other Qualifying Major

 The Board Certified Behavior Analyst (BCBA®) credential currently listed as the only path to licensure written into Oregon law requires that you earn at least a master’s degree in either behavior analysis or in education, or psychology with a focus or minor in behavior analysis.
-Qualifying degrees include a pre-approved course sequence or otherwise meet the BACB’s course content allocation requirements.
+Qualifying degrees include a pre-verified course sequence or otherwise meet the BACB’s course content allocation requirements.

-If you go through a program that is not on the ABAI list and is not among those with a pre-approved course sequence, you may still be eligible to take the BCBA® Exam.
+If you go through a program that is not on the ABAI list and is not among those with a pre-verified course sequence, you may still be eligible to take the BCBA® Exam.
 However, the BACB will have to evaluate the course curriculum for your program and approve it before you will be allowed to take the exam.

 Many students today choose online master’s programs.
 These allow more flexibility and, frequently, lower costs than traditional master’s degree program options.
 For students who do not already live near their first choice in colleges with the requisite degree programs, or who may not live within commuting distance of any satisfactory options at all, an online master’s degree may be the only reasonable choice that doesn’t require relocating.